Skip to main content

 Directed by Clint Eastwood

 In Eastwood’s directorial debut, Play Misty For Me is a slasher thriller that makes a new name for the western movie star.
 Dave Garver (Eastwood) is a popular radio show host with a silky smooth voice who regularly takes requests from listeners.
-As is fairly normal in an Eastwood film, most women are powerless to his charm and swagger, but this is especially true for one woman who he spends a night with.
+As is fairly normal in an Eastwood film, most women are powerless against his charm and swagger, but this is especially true for one woman whom he spends a night with.
 Turns out, this woman is psychotically obsessive, quickly becoming a threat to him and every woman he interacts with.
 Surprising audiences everywhere with his dark lighting and lack of background music, Eastwood’s directing skills do well to communicate violence and suspense.
 The close-ups are exceedingly helpful with this as well, utilizing quick zooms and slow pans to build tension over a long period of time.
 Eastwood’s acting is good, as usual, but Jessica Walter steals the spotlight with her overtly dramatic and terrifyingly psychotic performance.

 8. The Mule (2018)